Layr-Labs/eigenlayer-contracts/docs/middleware/StakeRegistry.md

 This has more implications after slashing is enabled...
 TODO

-## Integrations
+## Upstream Dependencies

-The main integration with the StakeRegistry is used by the AVSs signature checker (TODO: Link docs).
+The main integration with the StakeRegistry is used by the AVSs [BLSSignautureChecker](./BLSSignatureChecker.md).
 An offchain actor provides an operator id, a quorum id, and an index in the array of the operator's stake updates to verify the stake of an operator at a particular block number.
-They also provide in a quorum id and an index in the array of total stake updates to verify the stake of the entire quorum at a particular block number,
+They also provide in a quorum id and an index in the array of total stake updates to verify the stake of the entire quorum at a particular block number.